-If you follow the news, you have probably heard about "leptin," a hormone that controls both appetite and how your body uses energy.
+If you follow health news, you have probably heard about "leptin," a hormone that controls both appetite and how your body uses energy.
 Recently, scientists have discovered a so-called "obesity gene," which directs the action of this hormone.

 In other words, there seems to be a genetic component to how we handle both hunger and fat storage—two major issues in losing weight.
-Some of us have been waiting all of our life to hear this news.
+Some of us have been waiting all our life to hear this news.
 Wow!
 There actually are such things as "fat genes" that may lead to "fat jeans!"

 Having said that, I am not suggesting that we all hide behind our genetics as an excuse for obesity.
-Instead, if your genes make it more difficult to maintain a healthy weight, you need to factor that into your individual weight loss equation.
+Instead, if your genes make it more difficult to maintain a healthy weight, you need to factor that into your individual healthy eating equation.
 After all, no one would say that if your genetic makeup (some call it IQ) makes learning difficult, you should give up on education.
 As far as I know, schools are not only for geniuses!
 In the same way, being healthy in terms of your weight is not just for ectomorphs.